cool-pot/pytrees/README.md

 # pytrees

-A collections of python3 implementations of trees.
+A collection of python3 implementations of trees.

 ## Classes